rvion/CushyStudio/README.md

 ## 1.2. **Actions** are pleasant to make

--   🚀 CushyStudio comes with amakes it easy to build cards
+-   🚀 CushyStudio comes with amakes it easy to build actions

     -   Pre-configured ecosystem: NO SETUP NEEDED
     -   Built-in **_ComfyUI_** to **_Action_** converter